 Whilst the traditional use for the Kerhai is to cook a large curry over the fire, they lend themselves wonderfully for use as a firepit - with the fire now inside.
-With a stand to sit it on they can double-up as a barbecue.
+With a stand to sit it on, and a removable grille for cooking on, they can double-up as a barbecue.
 A central vent has been drilled into the centre to aid the draw.